What is Oxycodone?

 Oxycodone Rapid Detox Treatment

-There are several options for oxycodone dependency treatment.
+There are several options for an oxycodone dependency treatment.
 Regardless of what path a person chooses, the first phase is detoxification.
 Oxycodone rapid detox offers the highest success rate of any detoxification.
 Also, patients have around the clock monitoring by a team of experienced medical professionals.

 Traditional drug rehab programs have a very high failure in oxycodone detox, because of their use of archaic treatment forms that make it difficult for many people to overcome their dependence.
 One of the reasons for the low success is that there is too much emphasis on group work and psychotherapy and without adequate medical guidance.